sudoblark/sudoblark.python.core/README.md

 mkdocs serve
 ```

-However, it should be noted that versioned documentation is automatically produced -
+However, it should be noted that live versioned documentation is produced during
-and made publicly available - via [CI/CD](#cicd).
-So there's no need for you to do this
-unless you want to compile a local version of the docs for yourself.
+the release process by an admin running the `mkdocs gh-deploy --force` command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>